Stuycs-K/final-project-zeng-jackie-gao-grant/WORKLOG.md

 Worked on King getPossibleMoves

 ### 5/30/24
-Worked on creating the board
+Worked on creating the board, reworked rook knight and bishop classes.